sdorra/airline/Migrating.md

 Option and argument restrictions are automatically discovered by examining the annotations present on fields marked with `@Option` and `@Arguments`.
 The `RestrictionRegistry` is used to map annotations into instances of `OptionRestriction` or `ArgumentsRestriction` as appropriate.

 Global restrictions are defined when you create a `Cli` or `SingleCommand` instance, if you don't define any the default set which provides backwards compatibility with the global restrictions that applied in Airline 1 are used.

+The `ParseRestrictionViolatedException` serves as the parent exception type for all exceptions pertaining to restriction violations.

 ### Custom Restrictions